AIasd/2020_CARLA_challenge/README.md

-## Introduction
+# Introduction
 This repo consists of code accompanying "AutoFuzz: Grammar-Based Fuzzing for Self-Driving Car Controller".
 AutoFuzz is a grammar-based input fuzzing tool for end-to-end self-driving car controllers.
-It analyzes CARLA specification to generate semantically and temporally valid test scenario with support of multiple search methods.
+It analyzes CARLA simulator and SVL simulator specifications to generate semantically and temporally valid test scenario with support of multiple search methods for both simulators, respectively.

+# Requirements
+* OS: Ubuntu 18.04, Ubuntu 20.04
+* CPU: at least 8 cores
+* GPU: at least 8GB memory
+* Python 3.7
+* Carla 0.9.9.4 (for installation details, see below)
+* SVL 2021.1.1
+* Apollo 6.0

+# CARLA + learning by cheating controller / pid controllers
 ## Found Bug Demos
 lbc controller going out of road:
 <!--